LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Create an EC2 instance using awscli
 ### [1] Create a security group
+We create a security group with the name same as my student number 24188516, --group-name specifies the group name and --description adds a description.
 ```
 aws ec2 create-security-group --group-name <student number>-sg --description "security group for development environment"
 ```